 And since it is a small hotel, there are only a handful of people working at the hotel.
 I spoke to the two gentlemen at the front desk at different times of the day.
 And I noticed there are a few cleaning ladies (who also take care of the hotel right behind Monka Hotel called Lungshan Hotel).
 Everyone was friendly and courteous.

-My overall impression of Monka Hotel
+My review of Monka Hotel in Taipei

 As a solo traveller, I value affordability and comfort when it comes to choosing accommodation.
 I don’t mind staying at a hostel, but once in a while, I like to stay at a boutique hotel to enjoy comfort and privacy.